Mixed Reality Toolkit (MRTK) v2 for HoloLens 2

 Impact

-Since its release in 2019, MRTK has been quickly embraced by the Mixed Reality community, becoming an industry-leading toolkit for developing AR, VR, and MR experiences.
+Since its release in 2019, MRTK has been widely adopted by the Mixed Reality community and industry partners, becoming a leading toolkit for AR, VR, and MR development.
 It is widely utilized by Mixed Reality industry partners and developers alike.
-In 2021, MRTK won the AWE 2021 Auggie Award – Best Developer Tool.
+In 2021, MRTK won the AWE 2021 Auggie Award – Best Developer Tool, recognizing its impact on the XR industry.